(Not accepting new graduate students for 2023)

 I am an interdisciplinary geographer interested in the technologies and tactics through which mass displacement is conceived, justified and enacted.
 My research uses the contemporary politics of urban renewal in India to challenge conventional theories of economic transition, city planning, and political rule.
 I taught for two years at the London School of Economics before joining Rutgers in 2012.
-I am the current Graduate Program Director in Geography and served as the Director of the South Asian Studies Program at Rutgers.
+I am the current Graduate Program Director in Geography and served as the Director of the South Asian Studies Program at Rutgers from 2013-2020.

 I am the author or editor of three books published or forthcoming and have published widely on subaltern urbanism, environmental politics, aesthetic governmentality, property, and the uses and limits of gentrification theory.

 Rule by Aesthetics: World-Class CIty Making in Delhi (Oxford University Press, 2015) is based on long-term ethnographic fieldwork on mass slum demolitions in Delhi, India.
 It uses aspirational efforts to transform Delhi into a world-class city to show how aesthetic norms can replace the procedures of mapping and surveying typically considered necessary to govern space.
 The practice of evaluating territory based on its adherence to aesthetic norms – what I call "rule by aesthetics" – allowed the state to intervene in the once ungovernable space of slums, declaring slums illegal because they looked illegal, shopping malls “planned” because they looked planned.